KossySteve/kosy-steve-bandSite/README.md

 # kosy-steve-bandSite

-This project is a video react app built with HTML/CSS, SASS, JAVASCRIPT.
+This project is a front-end web app built with HTML/CSS, SASS, JAVASCRIPT.
 It shares posts and comments on post dynamically.
 ## Built With

 - HTML/CSS